tomashhurst/tomashhurst.github.io/research.md

 My research involves the development and application of a range of high-dimensional single-cell cytometry technologies and assays, as well as computational analysis approaches, to map dynamic immune responses over time, space, and disease.
 My team and I apply these approaches to the study of immunology and infectious disease, including emerging pathogens such as [SARS-CoV-2 and COVID-19](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(21)00019-7), [Zika virus](https://jneuroinflammation.biomedcentral.com/articles/10.1186/s12974-019-1566-5) encephalitis, and [West Nile virus](https://jneuroinflammation.biomedcentral.com/articles/10.1186/1742-2094-9-246) encephalitis.

+An overview of this work can be found in these key presentations:
+- [Fluidigm Webinar](https://www.fluidigm.com/articles/presentation---mapping-dynamic-immunity-across-time-space-and-disease-state-using-high%E2%80%90dimensional-cytometry-technologies-and-analytics): *Mapping Immunity Across Time, Space and Disease State* (2020).
+- [Oz Single Cell webinar](https://youtu.be/poEDERGXrQw?t=3151): *Integration, exploration, and analysis of high-dimensional single-cell cytometry data using Spectre* (2020).

 <br />

 ### High-dimensional cytometry and imaging technologies ###